Link

 \[F \sim B_r\cdot I\cdot sin(\theta)\]

-Basically this relationship means that the motor’s torque will be directly proportional to the two magnetic fields but also to the sine of the angle between them.
-And in particular as we cannot control the magnetic filed of the rotor’s magnets, we will have to control strength and orientation of the magnetic field vector of the stator windings (field oriented control).
+This relationship means that the motor’s torque will be directly proportional to the two magnetic fields but also to the sine of the angle between them.
+As we cannot control the magnetic field of the rotor’s magnets, we will have to control the strength and orientation of the magnetic field vector of the stator windings (field oriented control).

 Control of the field vector orientation (FOC)